jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/unboxing.rst

 * Visually check what you've received to make sure there is no obvious damage (e.g. broken cables on PSM or MTM)
-* As quickly as possible, start printing and sticking labels on the connectors with the arm name, board Id and/or serial number.
+* As quickly as possible, start printing and sticking labels on the connectors with the arm name, board ID and/or serial number.

 .. figure:: /images/Classic/MTM/dvrk-dMIB-MTM-ITT-connected.jpeg
    :width: 300